 When I first came to Canada, I switched the TV on again.
 TV programs are a snapshot of a country’s culture and I wanted to learn more about Canada and North America in general (we get all the Detroit channels in Ottawa).
 I struggled to understand most shows and series because my English wasn’t good but I did learn a lot of slang and improved my listening skills.
 I was alone and lonely and the TV kept me company at night, when Feng was working late shifts.
 I favoured reality shows because they were easier to understand (let’s face it, Paris Hilton doesn’t have such extensive vocabulary) and pop culture cartoons such as Daria or The Simpsons that I watched in France as well.

 But there are way too much commercials and I quickly realized that no matter how many channels you have, they all show the same shit.
 I started watching my favourite shows (such as House M.D.) on my laptop at times that were convenient for me and without commercial breaks, and, once again, stopped watching TV.

 And now it’s back on, twenty minutes at the time.
 I watch anything that’s one but I tend to switch to TLC, Spike or A&E because they feature short reality shows—I don’t want to start watching a movie midway through and never finish it.
-Besides, these shows allow me to stay in touch with the rest of the world, from Christmas celebrations to Easter egg hunts, from March break travel tips to holiday planning.
+Besides, these shows allow me to stay in touch with the rest of the world.
 I discovered a lot of weird programs, like Hoarders, Toddlers & Tiaras, Here Comes Honey Boo Boo, My Strange Addiction, Tattoo Nightmare, Cops, Jail and all the “judge” shows in the afternoon.

 The trashier the better.
 I am not sure why I take comfort in watching people suing each other’s, drunks getting booked into the local county jail, living rooms jam-packed with crap or dysfunctional families arguing over the dinner table—but I do.